Convicted child killer found fit to be resentenced for murder

-FAYETTEVILLE -- Convicted child-murderer Chris Segerstrom has been released from the Arkansas State Hospital and is at the Washington County Jail awaiting a resentencing hearing.
+FAYETTEVILLE -- Convicted child-murderer Chris Segerstrom has been released from the Arkansas State Hospital and is in the Washington County Jail awaiting a resentencing hearing.

-Segerstrom was 15 on July 26, 1986, when he took 4-year-old Barbara Thompson into a wooded area behind the Lewis Plaza Apartments several blocks west of the University of Arkansas, Fayetteville.
+Segerstrom was 15 on July 26, 1986, when he took 4-year-old Barbara Thompson into a wooded area behind the Lewis Plaza Apartments several blocks west of the University of Arkansas.
 He sexually assaulted her before bashing her head with a 40-pound rock and suffocating her.

 Segerstrom, now 50, was convicted in 1987 of capital murder and sentenced to life without the possibility of parole.